rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 | `locations`              | `address`                            | `string` or `object` |
 | `locale`                 | `context.locale`                     | `string`             |

-For more info on supported traits, check out the [official Kustomer Documentation](https://apidocs.kustomer.com/#07bd1072-4d4b-4875-b526-8369d711e811)
+For more information on the supported traits, check out the [**official Kustomer Documentation**](https://apidocs.kustomer.com/#07bd1072-4d4b-4875-b526-8369d711e811)

 A sample `identify` call looks like the following: